Dales24/SlideShow/README.md

 This is a basic slide show created using javascript.

-I used a Apache2 server as a local host already installed on my Mac.
+I used a simple python server as a local host installed on my Mac.I choose this because this is a very small project.
+I does need the massive addition that come with something like node js.
+I wanted something clean and easy to use

+Installing
+Open Terminal:
+Install Python if it is not alreay installed brew install python
+To connect to our server:
+python -m SimpleHTTPServer server

+We then access our local host and direct to where the Html and Image file are store!

 Design: